Fort Lauderdale Products Liability Lawyer

 - Mental/ emotional anguish

 Determining who is responsible when a product is unreasonably dangerous is not always a straightforward matter.
 The fact is, any party that is involved in the chain of distribution of a defective product could be held liable for resulting injuries.
-Including all parties in this chain is important when filing a claim.
-These may include:
+Including all parties in this chain is important when filing a claim with the assistance of a product liability lawyer in Fort Lauderdale.
+Defendants may include:

 - Manufacturer.
 This could involve the maker of a single part of the product or the maker of the entire product itself.